-A number of commentators have suggested that Russia has specifically tried to control public opinion within its own borders.
-Some commentators claim that, while Russia has tried to exploit the openness of Western liberal democracies, it has relied on the closed nature of its own society as a way of defending against challenges.
-Commentators claim that Russia has embarked on a massive misinformation campaign within its own country to spread fictions about Neo-Nazis in Ukraine and aggressions by the Ukrainian government (and China is lending a hand by repeating Russian propaganda through its state media and Foreign Ministry).
+Several commentators have suggested that Russia has specifically tried to control public opinion within its borders.
+These commentators claim that, while Russia has tried to exploit the openness of Western liberal democracies, it has relied on the closed nature of its society as a way of defending against challenges.
+134 Thus, there are allegations that Russia has embarked on a massive misinformation campaign within its own country to spread fiction about Neo-Nazis in Ukraine and aggressions by the Ukrainian government (and China is lending a hand by repeating Russian propaganda through its state media and Foreign Ministry).
 Thus, the war is portrayed as a "preemptive blow," "an unavoidable measure," or a form of "defense against [the North Atlantic Treaty Organization (NATO)]."
-Russia's information campaign claims that the West is allied against it.
-The message from the Russian state media is that, in Ukraine, Russia is taking on the combined might of America, Britain, the EU and Nato.
+Russia's information campaign claims that the West is allied against it, and that, in Ukraine, Russia is taking on the combined might of America, Britain, the EU, and NATO.
 You name it, Russia's fighting it.
 In other words, setbacks on the battlefield are not the Kremlin's fault, but the handiwork of external enemies.
+137